Bird Point Count Database (no longer available)

 and Canada geese (Branta canadensis), however all observed waterfowl

-population surveys for North American waterfowl do not cover the core
+population surveys for North American waterfowl did not cover the core

 ranges of about half of North American sea duck species.
 Many species